evanlin23/Cisco-Packet-Tracer/Physical and Logical Mode Exploration/README.md

-# Logical and Physical Mode Exploration
+# Logical and Physical Mode Exploration through the Cisco Packet Tracer course

+Purpose: Introduction to creating a basic network between 2 cities. <br>
 Connected switch to PC using ethernet cable <br>
 Configured backup router using command line and connected router to laptop via USB cable